-Below are a whole bunch of salads, some of which are on the site already, some of which are coming (promise!).
-The chicken and avocado salad is coming, as is the shrimp tomato and avocado salad.
-The macaroni salad is here for the making.
+Below are a whole bunch of salads, which is such a great way to entertain during summer months.
+Try the chicken and avocado salad and/or the shrimp tomato and avocado salad.
+The macaroni salad goes with everything.

 Serve this Easy Classic Potato Salad with: